D4MI4NX/go-dencrypt/README.md

     -V Print version and exit
     -bs
         Import/Export base64 encoded salt
-    -e string
+    -c string
+    	Specify config file to use or create new one on given path (default ".dencrypt.config.yaml") -e string
         Exclude one or multiple files (comma separated) or with wildcard (*) -ed